-George Karpasitis is a Cypriot composer, guitarist and music producer currently based in Los Angeles, California.
+George Karpasitis is a Cypriot composer, producer, singer-songwriter and multi-instrumentalist based in Los Angeles, California.

 As a freelance film composer, amongst other works George has scored the documentary 'Crutch', which chronicles the life of internationally renowned artist, break dancer and skate punk Bill Shannon.

 Since relocating to Los Angeles in 2015, George has worked with award winning film composers Carlo Siliotto, George Kallis, Pinar Toprak and Mike Post.
 He has provided additional music and orchestrations for titles such as Disney’s action fantasy ‘The Last Warrior’ and the family adventure ‘Albion: The Enchanted Stallion’ starring John Cleese.

 Aside from his work in film, George has recorded his orchestral piece 'What These Ithakas Mean' at Abbey Road Studios in London, UK.
 He has also arranged music for the LA Virtuosi Orchestra, led by Maestro Carlo Ponti Jr.

 As a producer, he has a long standing collaboration with Boston-based songwriter Rick Hall.
 He recorded and mixed the album 'For The Ocean', by LA-based singer-songwriter Philip Hernandez.
 He is currently producing the debut album by ceremonial songstress Winter Jendayi.